RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 ## Introduction

 Roadie has the capability to automatically ingest resources from AWS.
-This is done by automatic discovery and currently ingest all configured resource types per AWS region.
+This is done by automatic discovery and currently ingests all configured resource types per AWS region.

 This guide describes how to set up Roadie to access your specific AWS resources and automatically ingest them.